IllinoisLegalAidOnline/website-docs/docs/source/next_steps_content_type.rst

 For each next step flow, you must:

 * Give the flow a title.
 This title should reflect the how-to; it will be displayed in widgets partners use to subscribe people to NextSteps.
 * Tie the flow to an LSC problem code.
-This is required to align with OTIS partners' systems
+This is required to align with OTIS partners' systems and allow them to easily filter available flows.
 * Attach the appropriate Legal How-to

 .. image:: ../assets/nextsteps_header.png